Total: $0.00

 • nose vertically on the tin,

-• tin is hold in your palm
+• the tin is held in your palm

 • nose position maintained for a specific time